Pine needles are very useful so don’t throw the needles from your real tree out! Here’s a list of 15 cool ways to use your pine needles.

 5. Place some pine needles in your winter garden to keep moles and voles out.
 This works well to deter cats and dogs from getting into your garden too.
 You will need to replace them often as the scent dissipates quickly.

-6. If you didn’t use a preservative you can make a tea from the pine needles and drink it.
+6. If you didn’t use a preservative you can make tea from the pine needles and drink it.
 The needles contain a lot of Vitamin C. This is true of all the pines – spruce, fir, and hemlock trees.
-Hemlock is safe if you use the pine type variety and not the poisonous hemlock, which is a water loving plant that is in the carrot family.
+Hemlock is safe if you use the pine type variety and not the poisonous hemlock, which is a water-loving plant that is in the carrot family.
 (Note: Some Christmas tree farms spray green paint on trees to enhance appearance.
 If you’re not 100% sure whether your tree was sprayed you may want to call the tree farm to ask before making a tea from your needles.)

 7. You can also make a tincture from pine needles.
-Take a pint jar and fill it half way with dried needles.
-Cover the needles with vodka and place in a sunny spot for a few weeks.
+Take a pint jar and fill it halfway with dried needles.
+Cover the needles with vodka and place them in a sunny spot for a few weeks.
 Shake daily to release more of the oils from the needles.
 I use 40% vodka which works very well for tinctures.
 After a few weeks, you can strain the liquid.
 To use, take 5-15 drops a day for an extra Vitamin C boost.

 8. Make a foot bath.
-Take a handful of pine needles and throw into a basin of warm water.
+Take a handful of pine needles and throw them into a basin of warm water.
 Soak your feet in this for at least 15 minutes.
-The naturally antibacterial action of the pine will help to get rid of anything that may be lingering, such as athlete’s foot.
+The naturally antibacterial action of the pine will help to get rid of anything that may be lingering, such as athletes foot.